fauzanalghifary/notes/ai/ai-engineering.md

 - A model constructs its outputs through a process known as sampling.
 - Sampling makes AI’s outputs probabilistic.
 Understanding this probabilistic nature is important for handling AI’s behaviors, such as inconsistency and hallucination.
 This section ends with a deep dive into what this probabilistic nature means and how to work with it.

+Sampling Fundamentals

+- Given an input, a neural network produces an output by first computing the probabilities of possible outcomes
+- For a language model, to generate the next token, the model first computes the probability distribution over all tokens in the vocabulary
+- When working with possible outcomes of different probabilities, a common strategy is to pick the outcome with the highest probability.
+Always picking the most likely outcome = is called greedy sampling.
+This often works for classification tasks.
+For example, if the model thinks that an email is more likely to be spam than not spam, it makes sense to mark it as spam.
+However, for a language model, greedy sampling creates boring outputs.
+Imagine a model that, for whatever question you ask, always responds with the most common words.
+- Instead of always picking the next most likely token, the model can sample the next token according to the probability distribution over all possible values.
+Given the context of “My favorite color is …” as shown in Figure 2-14, if “red” has a 30% chance of being the next token and “green” has a 50% chance, “red” will be picked 30% of the time, and “green” 50% of the time.

+Sampling Strategies

+- The right sampling strategy can make a model generate responses more suitable for your application
+- For example, one sampling strategy can make the model generate more creative responses, whereas another strategy can make its generations more predictable